-2.1 Self-sustained oscillations and their vertical structures
+2.1 Self-excited oscillations and their vertical structures

 In an earlier paper (Offermann et al., 2015) multi-annual oscillations with periods of about 2 - 5 years have been described at altitudes up to 110 km.
 These were found in temperature data of HAMMONIA model runs (see below).
 They were present in the model even if the model boundary conditions (solar irradiance, sea-surface temperatures and sea ice, boundary values of green-house gases) were kept constant.
-Therefore they were interpreted as self-sustained (self-excited) oscillations.
+Therefore they were interpreted as self-excited oscillations.
 The periods were found to be quite robust as they did not change much with altitude.
-Robust periods are typical of self-excited oscillations (Pikovsky et al.,2003).
 The oscillations showed particular vertical structures of amplitudes and phases.
 Amplitudes did not increase exponentially with altitude as they do with atmospheric waves.
 They rather varied with altitude between maximum and near zero values in a nearly regular manner.
 Phases showed jumps of about 180° at the altitudes of the amplitude minima, and were about constant in between.
-There were indications of synchronization of amplitudes and phases
+There were indications of synchronization of amplitudes and phases.

 The periods analyzed in the earlier paper have been restricted to below 5.5 yr.
 Much longer periods have been described in the literature.
-It is therefore of interest to see whether such longer periods could also be self-excited in the models.
+It is therefore of interest to see whether such longer periods could also be self-excited in the models, and what their origin might be.

-Figure 1 shows an example of such temperature structures for an oscillation with a period of 17.3 ± 0.8 years obtained from the HAMMONIA model discussed below.
+Figure 1 shows an example of such temperature structures for an oscillation with a period of $17.3 \pm 0.8$ years obtained from the HAMMONIA model discussed below.
 This picture is typical of the oscillations in Offermann et al. (2015) and of the oscillations discussed in the present paper.
 The periods at the various altitudes are close to their mean value even though the error bars are fairly large.
 There is no indication of systematic altitude variations, and therefore the mean is taken as a first approximation.
-At some altitudes the periods could not be determined.
+At some altitudes the periods could not be determined (see Section 3.3).
 In these cases the periods were prescribed by the mean of the derived periods (dash-dotted red vertical line, 17.3 yr) to obtain approximate amplitudes and phases at these altitudes (see Offermann et al., 2015).
-Details of the derivation of periods, amplitudes, and phases are given in Section 3.
+Details of the derivation of periods, amplitudes, and phases are given in Section 3.2, Lines 447pp.